American imperialism: 1918: Wilsonian intervention

 In a memo to Secretary of State Bryan, the president described his aim as "an open door to the world".
 Lloyd Gardner notes that Wilson's original avoidance of world war was not motivated by anti-imperialism; his fear was that "white civilization and its domination in the world" were threatened by "the great white nations" destroying each other in endless battle.

 Despite President Wilson's official doctrine of moral diplomacy seeking to "make the world safe for democracy," some of his activities at the time can be viewed as imperialism to stop the advance of democracy in countries such as Haiti.
 The United States invaded Haiti on July 28, 1915, and American rule continued until August 1, 1934.
-The historian Mary Renda in her book, Taking Haiti, talks about the American invasion of Haiti to bring about political stability through U.S. control.
+The historian Mary Renda in her book, Taking Haiti, talks about the American invasion of Haiti to bring about political stability through US control.
 The American government did not believe Haiti was ready for self-government or democracy, according to Renda.
 In order to bring about political stability in Haiti, the United States secured control and integrated the country into the international capitalist economy, while preventing Haiti from practicing self-governance or democracy.
-While Haiti had been running their own government for many years before American intervention, the U.S. government regarded Haiti as unfit for self-rule.
+While Haiti had been running their own government for many years before American intervention, the US government regarded Haiti as unfit for self-rule.
 In order to convince the American public of the justice in intervening, the United States government used paternalist propaganda, depicting the Haitian political process as uncivilized.
-The Haitian government would come to agree to U.S. terms, including American overseeing of the Haitian economy.
-This direct supervision of the Haitian economy would reinforce U.S. propaganda and further entrench the perception of Haitians' being incompetent of self-governance.
+The Haitian government would come to agree to US terms, including American overseeing of the Haitian economy.
+This direct supervision of the Haitian economy would reinforce US propaganda and further entrench the perception of Haitians' being incompetent of self-governance.